Showing posts with label Anton Diffring. Show all posts

 Has my opinion of Valentino changed?
 Considerably.

 The passing of so many years has made me more aware of how much Valentino is a product of its time.
-Its cold point of view reflecting the pervasive post-Watergate cynicism and revisionist nostalgia that influenced so many movies of the day (The Day of the Locust, New York New York).
+Its cold point of view reflects the pervasive post-Watergate cynicism and revisionist nostalgia that influenced so many movies of the day (The Day of the Locust, New York, New York).
 Its anti-eroticism, reflective of a late-'70s cultural disenchantment with the idyllic promise of the sexual revolution, falls in line with a spate of films whose themes challenged the notion of consequence-free hedonism (Saturday Night Fever, Looking for Mr. Goodbar, and the aforementioned Fellini's Casanova).
 In 1977, I was far too callow for cynicism, and 19-year-olds, by nature, have only the faintest acquaintance with the meaning of consequences.

-Perhaps it's my age or perhaps it's because Hollywood today is fresh out of ideas and only knows how to remake things; but Valentino, though far from perfect, feels like a much smarter film than I once gave it credit for.
+Perhaps it's my age, or perhaps it's because Hollywood today is fresh out of ideas and only knows how to remake things, but Valentino, though far from perfect, feels like a much smarter film than I once gave it credit for.
 It's still an emotionally remote experience for me, but it clearly strives to be about much more than just the life of the late Rodolfo Alfonso Raffaello Pierre Filibert Guglielmi di Valentina d'Antonguella (whew!).
 It's a film with a point of view, it's the result of a consistent creative vision, and...although it only intermittently succeeds in getting them across....it's a movie of ideas.
 Besides, sub-par Ken Russell is still head and shoulders over the best work of many directors I can think of.

 Ken Russell makes an unbilled cameo as Rex Ingram, director of The Four Horsemen of the Apocalypse.
 Tony-nominated actor Mark Baker plays Andrew, the beleaguered assistant director